maxonrow/mxw-sdk-js/docs/api-9misc.rst

                             "mxw1j4yh2gfumy8d327n0uvztg9075fjzd59vxf9ae",
                             "100000000000000000000000"
                         ],
-                        transactionIndex: 0,    // the transaction index always set 0 in receipt
+                        transactionIndex: 0,    // the transaction index is always set to "0" in receipt
                         eventIndex: 0           // the event index of this transaction }
                 }